-After originally joining the production desk of the group’s former evening newspaper Kent Today, the last 13 years of his time at the KM were spent editing various titles in east Kent, including the Kentish Express, Kentish Gazette, Dover and Deal Mercury and Thanet Extra.
+After originally joining the production desk of the group’s former evening newspaper Kent Today, the last 13 years of his time at the KM were spent editing various titles in east Kent, including the Kentish Express, the Kentish Gazette, the Dover and Deal Mercury and the Thanet Extra.

-He has a long-standing commitment to training and mentoring young journalists, having lectured in law and ethics, and public affairs to journalism students at Canterbury Christ Church University and acting as an examiner for the NCTJ for the past 16 years.
+He has a long-standing commitment to training and mentoring young journalists having lectured in law and ethics, and public affairs to journalism students at Canterbury Christ Church University.
+He has been an examiner for the NCTJ for the past 16 years.

-In February 2017 he embarked on a new career as Head of Communications at Canterbury City Council.
+Leo is Head of Policy and Communications at Canterbury City Council.

 Strategic Digital Consultant and former Group Publishing Director at Haymarket

-Patrick was a digital publisher for 14 years, working in Haymarket’s motoring and motorsport businesses, and sits on the executive board of the AOP, the body which represents publishers of quality digital content.
-He was appointed to Haymarket’s international leadership team board in 2009.
+He was appointed to Haymarket’s international board in 2009 and also sat on the executive board of the AOP, the body which represents publishers of quality digital content.

 Former local online and newspaper editor